zeroluck/docs/sources/admin-guide/design-customizations/index.md

 4. Reload the oxTrust properties using `# touch /opt/tomcat/conf/oxtrust.config.reload`.

-5. Register this new attribute using the oxTrust admin interface, in the [Attributes](http://www.gluu.org/docs/admin-guide/configuration/#attributes) configuraiton page.
+5. Register this new attribute using the oxTrust admin interface, in the [Attributes](http://www.gluu.org/docs/admin-guide/configuration/#attributes) configuration page.
 For SAML URI, you can use an https URI like `https://sv.com/schema/svPermission...` but it has no importance as SAML will not be used at all.

 It is also possible to use the attribute as a scope for OpenID Connect.